zxrtz/Startup-Company-Performance-EDA/README.md

 Exploratory Analysis of Company Financial Metrics

 This project was a culmination of both PowerBI and SQL.

-It allows startup creators to choose see the potential in different types of startups and the tradeoffs that come with scalability and chance of profitability.
+- allows startup creators to:
+  - see the potential scalability in different types of startups
+  - view tradeoffs that come with scalability and chance of profitability.

-It calculates the Average Probability of Profitability of Startup Industries, and measures Scalability Using Valuation to Funding Ratios.
+This project calculates the Average Probability of Profitability of Startup Industries, and measures Scalability Using Valuation to Funding Ratios.

 *Columns regrading valuation, funding, and revenue are in the dataset are measured by millions.*